col-tasas/2025-oco-with-iqcs/README.md

 This repository contains the code from our paper "Online Convex Optimization and Integral Quadratic Constraints: A new approach to regret analysis".
 The preprint is accessible on [arXiv](https://arxiv.org/abs/2503.23600).

 ## Installation
-All relevant packages can be installed
+The code was developed with Python 3.11.
+All relevant packages can be installed with
 ```bash
 pip install -r requirements.txt
 ```